alexandersandberg/alexandersandberg.com/Content/now.md

 ## Reworking this website

-I just did a complete redesign and rewrite of this website.
+I just finished redoing this website.
 It’s now generated using a custom static website generator that I built myself with Swift.
+Everything from design to content to hosting is also quite a bit simpler.
+I love simple things.

 ## Working on Balance 2.0